 - 5.1.
 As a first step, you should normally raise concerns with your immediate manager or your manager's manager.
 This depends, however, on the seriousness and sensitivity of the issues and who is involved.
 For example, if you believe that your immediate manager or your manager's manager is involved, you should approach the principal, education director, chair of governors or an alternative manager within the central team.
 You may bypass the immediate management route if you feel the overall management and Governing Body of a school is engaged in an improper course of action. - 5.2.
 Because details change, we have not detailed specific names in this policy.
-You can however find the names of our senior teams here, and may contact any one of them via the usual email addresses: Ormiston Academies Trust Our team.
-You may also use the following email addresses: - ceooffice@ormistonacademies.co.uk - asktheboard@ormistonacademies.co.uk - 5.3.
-Concerns are better raised in writing.
-You will need to set out the background and history of your concerns, giving names, dates and places where possible, and the reasons why you are particularly concerned about the situation.
-If you do not feel able to put the concern in writing, you should arrange to meet with the appropriate person.
-It is important that, however the concern is raised, you make it clear that you are raising the issue via the whistleblowing procedure.
+You can however find the names of our senior teams here, and may contact any one of them via the usual email addresses:

+Ormiston Academies Trust Our team - 5.3.
+You may use the following email address to whistleblow to the chief executive at: ceooffice@ormistonacademies.co.uk